RyufathSoepeno/React-Native-Programming/README.md

 1. Type "npm start"

-To run on expo app, open terminal, and scan qr code (BE SURE YOUR LAPTOP AND PHONE ARE ON SAME NETWORK, OTHERWISE IT CANNOT WORK)
+To run on EXPO APP, open terminal, and scan qr code (BE SURE YOUR LAPTOP AND PHONE ARE ON SAME NETWORK, OTHERWISE IT CANNOT WORK)

 If it cannot work, keep refresshing it will work eventually ;)